stain/ro-crate-paper/manuscript.md

 It is often argued that the publication of these assets, and specifically software [@doi:10.3233/DS-190026], workflows [@doi:10.1162/dint_a_00033] and data, should follow the FAIR principles [@doi:10.1038/sdata.2016.18]; namely, that they are Findable, Accessible, Interoperable and Reusable.
 These principles are agnostic to the _implementation_ strategy needed to comply with them.
 Hence, there has been an increasing amount of work in the development of platforms and specifications that aim to fulfil these goals [@isbn:9781315351148].

-Important examples include data publication with rich metadata (e.g. Zenodo [@doi:10.3897/biss.3.37080]), domain-specific data deposition (e.g., PDB [@doi:10.1093/nar/gkl971]) and following practices for reproducible research software [@doi:10.1371/journal.pcbi.1003285] (e.g. use of containers).
+Important examples include data publication with rich metadata (e.g. Zenodo [@doi:10.3897/biss.3.37080]), domain-specific data deposition (e.g. PDB [@doi:10.1093/nar/gkl971]) and following practices for reproducible research software [@doi:10.1371/journal.pcbi.1003285] (e.g. use of containers).
 While these platforms are useful, experience has shown that it is important to put greater emphasis on the interconnection of the multiple artefacts that make up the research process [@doi:10.1016/j.ijhcs.2020.102562].

 The notion of **Research Objects** [@doi:10.1016/j.future.2011.08.004] was introduced to address this connectivity as semantically rich aggregations of (potentially distributed) resources that provide a layer of structure over a research study and are delivered in a _machine-readable format_.
 Research Object combines the ability to bundle multiple types of artefacts together, such as spreadsheets, code, examples, and figures; augmented by relationships that describe their context (e.g. a CSV being used by a script, a figure being a result of a workflow, etc.).
 This provides a compelling vision as an approach for implementing FAIR data.
 However, existing Research Object implementations require a large technology stack [@doi:10.1016/j.websem.2015.01.003], are typically tailored to a particular platform and are also not easily usable by end-users.